Read data from virtual world to Simulink model

 Simulink® 3D Animation™

-Use the VR Source block to provide interactivity between a user navigating the virtual world and the Simulink model.
-The VR Source block can register user interaction with the virtual world.
-The block can pass to the model those values which then can affect the simulation of the model.
+Use the VR Source block to provide interactivity between a user navigating the virtual world and the simulation of a Simulink model.
+The VR Source block registers user interactions with the virtual world and passes that data to the model to affect the simulation of the model.
 The VR Source reads values from virtual world fields specified in the Block Parameters dialog box and inputs their values to a model.

 For an example of how to use the VR Source block, see the